Rohan believes that recognizing love when it happens will help you truly cherish the experience.

 The one who reaches out to another must be effusive.
 The kind of love displayed by a truly well-meaning person is unconditional.

-Empathize (Walk a Mile in the Shoes of the Other)
+Empathize (Walk a Mile in Someone Else's Shoes)

 Only a well-grounded person can be truly compassionate and sustain his or her empathy for another.
 A person who is generally balanced is able to make the right decision as to which situation really deserves the exercise of gentleness.
 Sometimes, a rebuke is more apt than a hug.